 Frequently Asked Questions

-These two technologies, Django or Node js, cannot be really compared to one another.
+These two technologies, Django or Node.js, cannot be really compared to one another.
 There isn’t any thumb rule to follow and decide which of the two technologies can be used for web and mobile app development.
 Both have vast scalability and performance.
 If you want high scalability, Django is preferred and if you require high performance, you must use Node.js framework.
-Being clear what type of development you would like to build, makes it easier for you to select one.

 A collection from the database is usually termed as QuerySet in Django.
 It is used by Django Object-relational Mapper.
 When you use models to avail a single record or a group of records from database, they are returned as QuerySets.

 Node.js is used in an array of domains and is well regarded in the design of the listed concepts: